facontidavide/CPP_Optimizations_Diary/README.md

 - [When not to worry: small string optimization](./just_a_string/small_strings).

-- String concatenation: the false sense of security of `std::string::operator+`.
+- String concatenation: the false sense of security of `std::string::operator+` (TODO).

-- `std::string_view`: love at first sight.
+- `std::string_view`: love at first sight (TODO).

 ## Don't compute that twice; practical examples of caching.

-TODO

-- Example: 2D/3D transforms the smart way.
+- Example: 2D/3D transforms the smart way (TODO).

-- Double for-loop: less elegant, more performant version.
+- Double for-loop: less elegant, more performant version (TODO).

 ## Fantastic data structures and where to find them.

-TODO
+TODO...